ballerine-io/ballerine/README.md

 - **Dynamic Experience:** Adaptive user journeys that modify in real-time based on the user's risk.
 - **Data Ownership:** Self-host on-premise to keep sensitive data within your infrastructure.
-- **Global Orchestration:** Add/change vendors to cater to users from multiple countries.
+- **Global Orchestration:** Add/change vendors and data sources to cater to users from multiple countries.
 - **Cost Reduction:** Retain control over vendor relationships, costs, and communication.
 - And More.